madixson/DogsvsCats_4380Project/README.md

 ## Overview

   * **Definition of the tasks / challenge:**  The task, as defined by the Kaggle challenge is to use the provided dataset of dogs and cats images, to develop an algorithm to implment a model that will output an accurate prediction to classify the images.
   * **Your approach:** The approach used in this repository is to build a CNN model that can identify features in the images that distinguish between dogs and cats.
 The model is trained on a dataset of labeled images of dogs and cats and is then evaluated on a separate test set.
-Accordingly, the use and implmentation of transfer learning can improve the model performance.
+Furthermore, the use and implementation of transfer learning can improve the model performance.
   * **Summary of the performance achieved:** The performance of the model is measured in terms of classification accuracy, i.e., the percentage of test images that are correctly classified.
 At the time of writing, calculated with approximately 70% of the test data, the best/winner performance on Kaggle had a final score of 0.98914.

 ## Summary of Workdone